AndreTeixeira1998/beacon_esp32/README.md

 BLE or UART are not supported yet.

 ## Apis
-It consist in three Api's:
+It consist in four Api's:
 * beacon_ble_api:
 Contains methods to start publishing ble network and configure the raw data to publish.
 * esp_altbeacon_api: